Voting for the SAME Gets you the SAME

 I’m not tied to backroom deals or political obligations.
 My only commitment is to you—the everyday citizens who work hard and expect more than the bare minimum from our city.

-Registered No Party, I’m fiscally conservative and socially conscious.
-I believe in helping others—but help funded by our tax dollars must come with real accountability.
-That’s not just a belief, it’s how I run my business.
-Our slogan?
-“Accountability is key.”
-Because it is!
+I am registered No Party.
+I’m fiscally conservative and socially conscious.
+I believe in helping others, but help funded by our tax dollars must come with real accountability, and consequences.

 TRANSPARENCY and ACCOUNTABILITY BOTH WAYS